MapColonies/json-logger/README.md

 # json-logger

-## Dependencies
+## Installation
-install `python-json-logger`
+Installation with dependencies
 ```
-pip3 install python-json-logger
+pip3 install python-json-logger MapColoniesJSONLogger
 ```

 ## Usage Example
-NOTICE: the example assumes that logger.py is in the same directory as your calling module, else a different import method should be used
 ```
 import os
-from json_logger.logger import JSONLogger
+from jsonlogger.logger import JSONLogger

 APP_NAME = 'my-service'

 # there should be a formatter that uses these fields in configuration yaml (e.g. format: '%(timestamp)s %(service)s')
 additional_constant_fields = {'service': APP_NAME}

-# NOTICE: there should be a matching logger name in configuration yaml (e.g. main-debug)
+# NOTICE: there should be a matching logger name in configuration yaml (e.g. main-info)
 log = JSONLogger('main-info',
-  config_file=os.environ.get('LOG_CONFIG_PATH'),
-  additional_fields=additional_constant_fields).get_logger()
+  config_file=os.environ.get('LOG_CONFIG_PATH'), # optional, if not passed a default log.yaml is used
+  additional_fields=additional_constant_fields)

 log.critical('system crashed')
 log.error('incorrect input')